TMD20/PT-Muxer/README.md

 * playlistNum: What Number was entered as a response to the question "What playlist" during the demux process
 * playlistFile: The playlist file the playlist number corresponds with
 * streamFiles: All the mt2s streams the JSON matches with.
 Will either match with BDINFO, or be one stream if --splitplaylist is on
+* length: The Length of all the streamFiles combined

 ### 3. ChapterData